 As a world renowned clinic psychologist, Kay Redfield Jamison literally wrote the book on manic depression, Manic-Depressive Illness which she co-authored with Fredrick K. Goodwin.
 A few years later Jamison spoke about her own illness in An Unquiet Mind, changing how many view manic depression.

 It’s easy to see why.
 As someone who has experience of manic depression (she makes a strong case for her dislike of the switch to the term bipolar disorder) from both and clinical and patient perspective, Jamison’s memoir is a unique look at psychiatry, the first-hand experience and how the two do or don’t meet.

 My Lovely Wife: A Memoir of Madness and Hope by Mark Lukach

 I’ve mentioned Mark and Giulia Lukach on before.
 I shared Mark’s initial article and an interview with both he and Giulia in some ‘this week I’ve been reading’ round-ups.
 At the time I would have liked to hear more from Giulia about her experience and while that’s still true, I’ve a new found appreciation for Mark’s perspective.

 As an exploration of the changing power dynamics within a relationship and marriage when one person has a mental illness, I know I’ll be re-reading My Lovely Wife, probably multiple times.

-A Beginner’s Guide to Losing Your Mind: My road to sane and how to navigate yours by Emily Reynolds
+A Beginner’s Guide to Losing Your Mind: My road to staying sane, and how to navigate yours by Emily Reynolds